Video Power: Prize round

 The winning player played a bonus game called the "Prize Round".
 The player had 41 seconds (originally 30 seconds) to run through a maze with various video games and other items stuck to its walls with hook-and-loop fastener.
 A player could grab whatever they wanted, which they then stuck to their Power Helmet or Power Vest, and exited the maze through a giant tube slide.
-Although a player technically did not win the round if they did not exit the maze before the time limit expired, this rule was often disregarded and players would be allowed to exit with whatever was stuck to them; however, they could not grab any more prize items.
+Although a player technically did not win the round if they did not exit the maze before the time limit expired, this rule was often disregarded and players would be allowed to exit with whatever was stuck to them, but they could not grab any more prize items.
 Anything the player had stuck to them when the run was finished was theirs to keep.
-There was also a "secret game" hidden somewhere in the Prize Round maze; the winner would be told its location and if the game was found the player won a bonus prize (such as a Neo-Geo console).
+There was also a "secret game" hidden somewhere in the Prize Round maze; the winner would be told its location and if the game was found the player won a bonus prize (such as a Neo Geo).
 Also, there were several sacks containing multiple games placed in the maze which a player was able to grab during their run.